Citrus County, Florida is also known as “The Nature Lovers Paradise”. Throughout

 Yulee Sugar Mill Ruins Historic State Park

-contains the remnants of the once-thriving 5,100-acre sugar plantation.
+park contains the remnants of the once-thriving 5,100-acre sugar plantation.

 Crystal River Preserve State Park